Arthroscopic repair of the rotator cuff in the shoulder

 The specialist orthopaedic surgeon makes small incisions (cuts) in the shoulder and inspects the damage to the joint using a small camera.
 If there are any loose fragments of tendon or other debris from the damaged rotator cuff, the orthopaedic surgeon removes these in a procedure called debridement.

 If bone spurs (small pieces of rough bone) have formed on the bottom of the acromion, the orthopaedic surgeon uses a rasp-like tool to smooth the area, this is called subacromial decompression and will stop the acromion from pinching down on the supraspinatus tendon.

 Depending on how much damage there is to the shoulder joint, the procedure may end here.

 Rotator Cuff Suture

-The tear in the tendon is stitched together (the stitches are pulled tight against the pegs), reattaching the tendon to the humerous.
+The tear in the tendon is stitched together (the stitches are pulled tight against the pegs), reattaching the tendon to the humerus.

 After the rotator cuff repair surgery, the arm is usually placed in a sling.

-A programme of physical therapy will be needed to strengthen the shoulder and regain the full range of motion.
+A program of physical therapy will be needed to strengthen the shoulder and regain the full range of motion.

-Over time the tendon will naturally re attach itself to the humerous bone.
+Over time the tendon will naturally reattach itself to the humerus bone.